 Meanwhile, heat a large skillet (large enough to toss all your pasta in) over medium heat.
 Add the remaining 3 tablespoons of extra virgin olive oil, along with the garlic and anchovies.
 Cook for 3-4 minutes, until the anchovies have melted into the oil and the garlic is fragrant.

 To the garlic and anchovies, add the the olives, capers, red pepper flakes, and tomatoes.
 Toss in the pasta, and toss everything together for a minute, allowing the pasta to absorb the liquid in the pan.
+If it starts to look dry, add 1/3 cup of pasta water (or more as needed) to give it a silky texture.
+Continue tossing, and the pasta will absorb the additional liquid.
 Toss in the herbs, and serve with Parmesan cheese.